ECO Savers Business Hub — Group Travel

 Hotel — Final Free Time ~4 hrs

 Standard hotel check-out was 12:00 PM — luggage should already be stored at the front desk by now.
 Use this window for final shopping (Han Market or Con Market via Grab), a proper sit-down meal, or just resting before the overnight departure.
 Rest tip: Prioritize sleep here.
-The return flight is at 23:15 and you won't be home until nearly 3 AM.
+The return flight is at 22:25 and you won't be home until 2 AM — every hour of rest now counts.
 A 2–3 hour nap now makes the overnight much easier.

 18:30

-Be in the hotel lobby by 18:30 with all bags.
+Be in the hotel lobby by 17:30 with all bags.
+Flight is 22:25 — one hour earlier than originally estimated.
+Every minute counts for a 32-person group moving through check-in and immigration.
 Collect stored luggage from front desk.
 Do not be late here — one missing person delays the entire group's airport check-in window.
 Headcount before the bus moves.

 Airport — Check-in, Immigration, Boarding